nelsonombuya/scriptman/.migration/06-cache.md

         Args:
             key: Cache key
-            factory: Callable that produces the value
+            factory: Callable that produces the value (sync or async)
             ttl: TTL for the cached value
             tags: Tags for the cached value